-UCLPartners are excited to be partnering with Imperial College Health Partners and the Health Innovation Network to support plans to create a ‘Local Health and Care Record Exemplar’ (LHRCE) in London.
+UCLPartners are excited to be partnering with Imperial College Health Partners and the Health Innovation Network to support plans to create a ‘Local Health and Care Record Exemplar’ (LHCRE) in London.

 New local health and care partnership for London could save lives

 Following a successful bid, NHS England announced yesterday that London will be one of three selected areas, alongside Greater Manchester and Wessex, to receive £7.5 million over two years to put in place an electronic shared local health and care record that makes the relevant information about people instantly available to everyone involved in their care and support.

 The new shared records will enable doctors and nurses to reduce unnecessary patient tests and improve safety through better working between hospitals and GPs and social care in London.

 Through new partnerships, health and care staff will have better and faster access to vital information about the person in their care, so they can determine the right action as quickly as possible, whether that is urgent tests or a referral to a specialist.

 London’s Chief Digital Officer, Theo Blackwell, said: “Through Local Health and Care Record Exemplars we are raising the bar for how the NHS can improve care through technology.